Tuguegarao: During the Marcos dictatorship

 Loan-funded government spending to promote Ferdinand Marcos’ 1969 reelection campaign caused the Philippine economy to take a sudden downwards turn in the last months of the 1960s.
 Known as the 1969 Philippine balance of payments crisis, this led to social unrest throughout the country beginning with the First Quarter Storm protests of 1970, and incidents of violence like the Plaza Miranda bombing.
 Marcos responded by vilifying his critics as "communists" and suspending the privilege of the writ of habeas corpus through Proclamation No. 889 in August 1971, but this had the effect of pushing moderate student protesters towards the radical left, and causing many of them to go home to their home provinces like Cagayan.
 Marcos' actions thus lead the Marxist–Leninist–Maoist Communist Party of the Philippines to gain a significant presence in many Cagayan municipalities, although not as much in Tuguegarao itself.

 With only a year left in his last constitutionally allowed term as president, Ferdinand Marcos placed the Philippines under Martial Law in September 1972 and thus retained the position for fourteen more years.
 This period in Philippine history is remembered for the Marcos administration's record of human rights abuses, particularly targeting political opponents, student activists, journalists, religious workers, farmers, and others who fought against the Marcos dictatorship.
 In Tuguegarao, Camp Marcelo Adduru became the province's main detention center for "political detainees," who were often never formally charged with a crime, and thus technically not counted by Marcos as "prisoners."

 Others disappeared without the trace for daring to speak against Marcos, such as Romeo G. Crismo, a teacher at Cagayan Teacher's College and St. Louis College in Tuguegarao, who criticized the 1973 Philippine constitutional plebiscite as a sham election.
 He disappeared without a trace in August 1980 after unknown men tried to capture him in front of his students the day before.
-He was later honored by having his name inscribed on the wall of remembrance of the Philippines' Bantayog ng mga Bayani in recognition of his martyrdom while resisting authoritarianism.
+He was later honored by having his name inscribed on the wall of remembrance of the Philippines' Bantayog ng mga Bayani in recognition of his martyrdom while resisting authoritarianism, despiste controversial leagacy.

+During the Cold War, the Marcos administration justified its campaign against communist groups as part of the broader conflict between communist and anti-communist forces.
+Both government and opposition forces were involved in armed conflict and were accused of committing human rights abuses.
+Armed student and political groups were also involved in violent activities, including attacks against civilians.
+Accounts of the period differ regarding the motivations and actions of the various groups involved.

 Declaration as regional capital

-In 1975, Tuguegarao was declared as the capital and seat of the regional government of Cagayan Valley (Region II) being the region's geographic center with adequate facilities and amenities needed by such.
+In 1975, Tuguegarao was declared as regional center of Cagayan Valley (Region II) being the region's geographic center with adequate facilities and amenities needed by such.
+The designation was made through the influence of Juan Ponce Enrile without the enactment of a Republic Act.
 Multistory buildings were constructed in the poblacion greatly changing Tuguegarao's skyline in the 1980s and 1990s.